Are bats in your house?

 Bats are amazing animals.
 Without them, our ecosystem would be out of balance.
 Every bat eats thousands of insects nightly.
 During the day, bats roost, allowing food to digest.
 This allows them to lower their metabolisms and conserve energy while they sleep.

-Although bats are incredible and have earned their spot as protected animals at the state and federal level, you don’t want to a bat encounter inside your home.
+Although bats are incredible and have earned their spot as protected animals at the state and federal levels, you don’t want a bat in your home.
 Bats tend to roost in unoccupied areas of your home like attics, wall voids, under eaves and siding, or inside vents.

-It is much more likely female bats will enter your home looking for a safe place to give birth.
+It is much more likely to find bats in houses when females are looking for safe places to give birth.
 Homeowners in colder climates can experience hibernating bats in the attic during winter.

 It is exceedingly rare for bats to bite you, but it can be difficult to find a bat bite spot.
 If someone has been in the same room with a bat, it is prudent to seek medical attention or contact the local health department.